-Currently teaching at The College of Saint Rose, he has also taught at William Paterson University, Westminster Choir College of Rider University, Rutgers University, Seton Hall University, Burlington County College, and Raritan Valley Community College.
+Currently teaching at Syracuse University, The College of Saint Rose, and Union College, he has also taught at William Paterson University, Westminster Choir College of Rider University, Rutgers University, Seton Hall University, Burlington County College, and Raritan Valley Community College.
 He founded, directs, and performs with The College of Saint Rose New Music Ensemble.

 In addition to his composition and teaching activities, he is writing a book on music notation and is particularly interested in layered musical structures, music technology, the music of Anton Webern, and microtonal music.

 Dr. Thomas has long entertained a fascination with Russian folk and twentieth-century music (in particular the music of Shostakovich and Schnittke), which began with a concert of Russian folk music he attended as a child.
 He also has an abiding interest in Russian and Ukrainian literature, especially the work of Gogol and Bulgakov.
 He has visited Ukraine twice, where he was able to experience folk music, art, and dance first hand.